dsohk/rancher-devsecops-workshop/docs/part-1.md

 ./99-one-step-install-sonarqube.sh
 ```

-You can check the activity of deployment of Jenkins, Anchore & Sonarqube in `devsecops` cluster > `Cluster Explorere` > `Pods` within the Rancher UI.
+You can check the activity of deployment of Jenkins, Anchore & Sonarqube in `devsecops` cluster > `Cluster Explorer` > `Pods` within the Rancher UI.

  in thier respective namespaces